 Christmas in York

-Christmas in Narnia: Engage in a winter adventure at the Great Hall in Castle Howard for their ‘Christmas in Narnia’ event.
+- Christmas in Narnia: Engage in a winter adventure at the Great Hall in Castle Howard for their ‘Christmas in Narnia’ event.
 Designed with children and families in mind, it whisks you away to C.S.
 Lewis’s world of Narnia.
-The hall fills with the glow of Christmas lights, illuminating the vibrant projections and a splendidly decorated Christmas tree.
-It’s a charming way to experience the joy and excitement of the festive period.

-Christmas Afternoon Tea: If you’re after a more tranquil experience, indulge in a Christmas Afternoon Tea at Chez Mel Brasserie.
-Here, you can relish a selection of Christmas-themed delicacies.
-Savour the sweet Christmas cakes or savoury dishes paired with your choice of tea.
-An optional glass of prosecco is available for those wishing to add a touch of sparkle to their afternoon.
+- Christmas Afternoon Tea: If you’re after a more tranquil experience, indulge in an Afternoon Tea at Chez Mel Brasserie.
+Savour the sweet Christmas cakes or savoury dishes paired with your choice of tea and an optional glass of prosecco.

-Chocolate Making Class: York Cocoa Works hosts a chocolate-making class for those interested in a hands-on activity.
-You can learn the craft of making chocolate bars, truffles, or even a Christmas cottage.
-It’s an engaging experience that could yield a unique handmade gift.
+- Chocolate Making Class: York Cocoa Works hosts a chocolate-making workshops for those interested in a hands-on activity.

 What to Buy